How to Pack for Airport Security

-Going through airport security can be a stressful experience: long lines, early morning hours, and that unspoken pressure to take off your shoes and put your electronics in a bin at record speed.
+Going through airport security can be a stressful experience: long lines, early morning hours, and that unspoken pressure to take off your shoes and put your electronic devices in a bin at record speed.
 Since all carry-on baggage needs to be screened – and some items, like liquids and electronics, need to be screened separately – it can be a slow process.
 The good news?
-There are some things you can do on your end to make the process a little smoother.
+There are some things you can do on your end to make the screening process a little smoother.

-Check the TSA Rules Ahead of Time
+Check the TSA Airport Security Rules Ahead of Time

-In the U.S., rules and regulations put forth by the TSA (Transportation Security Administration) do change from time to time, whether that’s in regards to the size and shape of a TSA compliant bag, security restrictions surrounding a bag’s contents, or general rules enacted for everyone’s safety and well-being.
+In the U.S., rules and regulations put forth by the TSA (Transportation Security Administration) do change from time to time, whether that’s in regards to the size and shape of a TSA-compliant bag, security restrictions surrounding a bag’s contents, or general rules enacted for everyone’s safety and well-being.

 Use a Carry-On Bag with Multiple Compartments

 Packing all of your travel must-haves into a backpack, bag, or small rolling suitcase can be quite daunting!
 But choosing carry-on luggage with lots of compartments will help keep you organized, streamline your airport security experience, and make your life much easier on the plane, too.
 One of our most important travel tips for packing is to opt for a carry-on bag or backpack that has pockets or compartments for the things you’ll need easy access to at the check-in counter, security checkpoint, boarding gate, and on the plane.

 Examples of handy pockets, spaces, and compartments include: